Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED.rst

 \* Because of a lack of attention on our part the RGB LED Bricklet with hardware version 1.0 was produced with a size of 25 x 17.5 x 5mm (0.98 x 0.69 x 0.19").
-It is thus unfortunately not in our standard 5mm grid.
-This will be fixed with version 1.1.
+It is was unfortunately not in our standard 5mm grid.
+This was fixed with version 1.1.

 Resources
 ---------